Skip Navigation

 The example command returns an account ID of 123456789101.

 You can also obtain your account ID from the Account page of your AWS account.
-The Account ID is shown in the Account Settings section:
+The Account ID is in the Account Details section:

 The Account page of a sample AWS account